michaellessard/ansible-role-mssql/README.md

 This role will perform the following:
 - Install and uninstall of the Microsoft SQL Server
 - Create, delete, or import (from .sql file) a database
-- Optional command line tools for RHEL 7
+- MSSQL command line tools for RHEL 7

 Requirements
 ------------

 In order for this role to work, you need some core repositories configured for your RHEL instance.
 If running this in a public cloud provider, this has likely already been done for you.
 If necessary, register the system to Red Hat's content repositories or Red Hat Satellite using `subscription-manager`.

 Role Variables